Ordering Your Free Indoor Food Scrap Bins

 Congratulations!
 Alameda County Waste Management Authority (ACWMA) has approved your organization to receive free equipment to start or improve a food scrap collection program.
 ACWMA will pay up to $500 per participating business or multi-family property to cover the cost of containers (from the approved product list), sales tax and shipping costs.

 To get your free bins, simply follow the steps below.
 For assistance at any step in the process, please contact your Business Assistance Representative, contact BizAssistance@RecyclingRulesAC.org or call 510-891-6575.
-If you already requested assistance on your application, a representative will be in touch with you soon.

 Note: Orders must be placed within 1 month of program approval.
 Your approval email contains the exact date of your site’s ordering deadline.
 Any unused funds after 1 month will be released back to the program fund, unless you specifically request additional time.